-Users
+Users tab

 This navigation menu tab provides an overview of the registered User of the CLC+ Core system.

 Users are taken over by default from EIONET on your first login to CLC+CORE.
 Depending on your role assigned, you have more or less rights.
 To open your Profile, click on your name.
 Now you will be forwarded to the Profile view (section 1.4.1).